michaelchimento/STbayes/README.md

 ### Compare full and asocial models<a name="Compare-full-asocial"></a>

 Like NBDA, we can compare a full model with both a social and asocial component, to a model restricted to estimating only an asocial rate.
-We can extract WAIC scores with ```extract_WAIC``` (really a convenient wrapper for waic from package ```loo```) and compare the estimated learning times from both models.
+We can compare models using either LOO-PSIS or WAIC with ```STb_compare``` (really a convenient wrapper that automates a workflow using package ```loo```) and compare the estimated learning times from both models.
 First let's load and fit both models with a convenience function.

 ```r
 library(STbayes)